Art

 Bachelor of Science with a Major in Multimedia Communications

 The Bachelor of Science in Multimedia Communications degree is a professionally-oriented program designed to offer the candidate a comprehensive and interdisciplinary understanding of business, design, communication, and technology in preparation for a career as a professional in the communications industry.
+Many of our recent graduates work as digital content creators within the social media industry.
 MMC majors are expected to adhere to a high standard of excellence and demonstrate significant growth.

 Student Learning Goals | Student Learning Outcomes |